Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Conclusion

 In the context without missingness, a drawback of the MM algorithm is the computation of integrals having no closed-form for computing the smoothed probabilities of subpopulation memberships.
 However, due to the independence within components, those integrals are only univariate.
 Note that the parametric mixtures (\emph{e.g.,} Gaussian mixtures) do not suffer from this drawback, when the data are complete.
 However, when missingness occurs, even the estimation of the parametric mixtures via EM algorithm leads to compute integrals having no closed form (see \cite{miaoJASA2016}).
 Thus, when missingness occurs, the estimation of the proposed semiparametric mixture is not more complex than the estimation of parametric mixture.

-In this paper, we show that our procedure is consistent but kernel and bandwidth selection could be investigated.
-However, these selections are still an open question even without missingness.
+In this paper, we do not investigate kernel and bandwidth selection.
+Indeed, these selections are still an open question even in the complete-data case.
+Thus, this problem deserves its own study that is out of the scope of this paper.
 Finally, selecting the number of components is a difficult task for semiparametric mixture.
-Note that this task could be achieved by extending the approach of \citet{kasaharaJRSSB2014} to the mixed-type data.
+Note that this task could be achieved by extending the approaches of \citet{kasaharaJRSSB2014} and \citet{kwon2019estimation} to mixed-type data.